tmiklas/tbeam-helium-mapper/README.md

 * Very long time since last Uplink
 * Helium Network resets that invalidate Join keys.

-At any time, you can select `Flush Prefs` in the system menu to discard these keys, reset the device, and Join fresh.
+At any time, you can select `Full Reset` in the system menu to discard these keys, reset the device, and Join fresh.

+## GPS Connection and Issues
+The typical GPS operation is to power on, search the sky for satellites, and get a 3D fix in 10 seconds or less.
+3 to 5 seconds is common.

+You should see a **Red LED** blinking once per second on the far right side of the T-Beam (away from the OLED).
+If this Red LED is not blinking, the GPS does not have a fix and no Mapper packets will be sent.

+The T-Beam must have an Active GPS antenna connected to operate.
+The included rectangular antenna is stuck with tape to the battery holder, but any Active GPS Antenna with 3v power and a U.FL connector could be used as well.
+Many mappers use a larger 25x25mm GPS patch antenna for improved reception, but the included antenna is just fine.

-### GPS Connected
+### First Power-On
+If your device is new, unused for a long time, or shipped from elsewhere in the world, it may take significantly longer for that first GPS fix.
+I recommend installing a charged battery, powering on, and leaving the unit with a clear view of the sky (outdoors) for 15 min before attempting any diagnostics.
+In most cases, this will allow it to get a 3D Fix, download the current GPS Almanac data, charge the battery cell, and prepare for optimum startups.

+#### GPS battery cell
+The Neo-6M has a dedicated GPS backup battery cell that recharges any time the Mapper is powered on.
+This helps retain the GPS state for faster time to first fix.
+If your device is new or unused for a long time, this battery is likely dead and will charge with some use.
+There's nothing to do but use the Mapper, and you should see fast GPS connections in the future.

+#### GPS Bitrate and configuration
-You should also see a message reporting `GPS connected`.
+On the Debug/Monitoring UART console, you should also see a message reporting `GPS connected`.
 The first time you run this software on hardware that came with Mestastic or other builds, it will automatically try all common baud rates to find the Neo GPS module.
 Eventually it will connect, then configure the GPS for the needed NMEA Messages at 115,200 bps, then save the configuration to flash so that subsequent boot is faster.
-In any case, you should always see `GPS connected` at startup.
+In any case, you should always see `GPS connected` at startup if you are watching the UART/Monitor serial data.

 This means the Mapper is receving NMEA messages at the expected bitrate, but it may not yet have a 3D position fix from the GPS.

+Note that you never need to load or run special "GPS Reset" scripts to change the GPS settings.
+This build will find and configure the GPS from any known state, including Meshtastic builds.

+### GPS Debug
+First, it is uncommon for GPS modules to be defective on the T-Beam.
+Try these steps to debug it, and reach out in the `#mappers` channel for help.

+If 15 minutes of clear sky view did not result in a GPS Fix (blinking Red LED), then something is not correct.
+Ensure you have a good view of the sky, outdoors, with at least some horizon in view.
+The **most common** cause of failure is trying to get a first fix indoors, or with a limited view of the sky.
+"Near a window" doesn't count.
+That first fix takes time and needs many good and constant signals to download the full data set.
+Get it out in the open, and be patient.

+Check the antenna cable connection to the board.
+The U.FL connector is fragile, and the routing of the wire through the hole in the PCB can cause tension, or disconnect in shipping.
+Some boards have been found with a broken U.FL connector, so inspect the solder joints as well.

+Ensure the unit has good power, using a charged LiIon cell for power.
+It needs to stay on for 15 minutes or more without interruption.

+If you see a blinking Red LED from the GPS, but the Mapper software does not have a fix, reporting `*** NO GPS ***`, then there is a software issue between the ESP32 and GPS.
+You can debug this further by selecting `USB GPS` from the menu and inspecting the NMEA sentences from the GPS to the UART console.
+You may also run Ublox tools this way, such as U-Center to study the GPS module behiavor.

+If `USB GPS` does not relay any NMEA sentences from the unit, then something is wrong in unusual ways.
+Reset the board and ensure that "GPS Connected" is shown during boot.
+It is not common for GPS modules to be defective, so keep trying different things and ask `#mappers` for ideas.

 ## LED Indicators